Team-Uniken/api.relid.uniken.com/source/index.md

 <b>lastAccessTime</b> | This is the string representation of the time stamp, when the device was accessed last time.
 <b>deviceRegistrationTime</b> | This is the string representation of the time stamp when the device was registred first time with the RelID-core
 <b>deviceUUID</b> | This is the string representation of the device unique identifier.
 This is for internal use only by the RelID-core.
-<b>lastLoginStatus</b> | This is the string representation of the status of login whether last login from this device was success or failed.
+<b>deviceAppUUID</b> | This is the string representation of the agent uuid which was used to register/login into the device.

 Method | Description